danieleborgo/SchoolTestGenerator/README.md

 sentence to the Python file, the program will require it for all the languages.

+### 7.6 Adding new test rules

+In the _properties_ file, it's possible add new rules in the section named _*UserRules*_.
+Their names are ignored by the program, they only need to be disjoint.

 ## 8. Author

-This software was developed by Borgo Daniele in 2019.
+This software was developed by Borgo Daniele in 2019 and 2020.

 ## 9. License